 - Coal Tar: a liquid formed by a mixture of chemicals derived from petroleum and coal.
 The National Toxicology Program and the International Agency for Research on Cancer now recognize coal tar as a known carcinogen, with various studies and experiments finding that exposure to this mixture of chemicals could potentially produce tumors or increase chances of bladder cancer, according to the Campaign of Safe Cosmetics.
 It’s also important to note that the FDA determined that any product that may contain coal tar must have a caution-statement label, letting the user know that this product may cause skin irritation, and if used for eyelashes and eyebrows, it could cause blindness.

 - Hydrogen Peroxide: a strong oxidizing agent that we normally use to disinfect.
-It can also be used to bleach your hair, removing the color to prepare the hair for the new color.
-Even though hydrogen peroxide is used to combat toxins, we must keep in mind that, while it’s killing them, it’s also removing all of the healthy aspects of your hair, like natural oils.
-This is why more often than not after you bleach your hair, your strands will be left dry and damaged.
+It can also be used to bleach your hair, that is remove the color to prepare the hair for the new color.
+Even though hydrogen peroxide is used to combat toxins, we must keep in mind that while it’s killing them, it’s also removing all of the healthy aspects of your hair, like natural oils.
+This is why after you bleach your hair, your strands will often be left dry and damaged.

-In regard to carcinogens, it’s still unclear how strong the link is between cancer and hair dyes.
-According to the American Cancer Society, studying the effect that hair dyes have in relation to the illness can be complicated because each hair dye may have different ingredients.
+In regard to carcinogens, it’s still unclear how strong the link between cancer and hair dyes is.
+According to the American Cancer Society, studying the association between hair dyes and the illness can be complicated, because each hair dye may have different ingredients.
 Therefore, although many of these chemicals are considered to be carcinogens, hair dye itself is not classified as a cause of cancer.

 Dyeing Your Hair Professionally vs. Box Dyes

-If you don’t want to completely part ways from dyeing your hair, ask your hairdresser about shadow root technique.
-This process results in roots with lighter hair towards the bottom.
-Although you’re still dyeing your hair, the trick is not to go deep into your root; therefore, you can wait longer between coloring sessions as you’re exposed less to the chemicals.
-It’s also quite the dreamy look!
+If you want to further minimize the damage, consider using natural hair dyes to tone your hair.
+Another option may be using a shadow root technique.
+This process results in natural roots with lighter hair towards the bottom.
+Although you’re still dyeing your hair, the dye does not contact the scalp, so you’re less exposed to the chemicals.
+Also, you can wait longer between coloring sessions.

 Featured Image via Instagram